 LinkedIn is undeniably one of the most up to date and detailed customer information sites you can find out there.
-Especially in B2B scenarios where its worthwhile investing in getting to know more about the customer.
-Companies usually maintain CRMs as system of records for customer information and interaction.
+Especially in B2B scenarios where it’s worthwhile investing in getting to know more about the customer.
+While looking for a list of the best CRMs for small businesses, we learned that CRMs are a system of records for customer information and interaction.
 CRMs, however, generally don’t contain in-depth information about customers.
 Things like their education for e.g. or what skills they have.
 We recently integrated the CRM of one of our clients to LinkedIn and this post is a little abstract of what we build and how we went about doing it.

 The following were goals for the project: